cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 We have considered two alternative approaches for _where_ to configure lanes and priorities:
 1. In `config.toml` or `app.toml`.
 We have discarded this option as it does not make sense for different nodes to have different lane configurations.
+The properties defined in the specification above are end-to-end, and so, the lane configuration has to be consistent across the network.
 1. In `ConsensusParams`.
 There are several disadvantages with this approach.
 If we allow changing lane information via `ConsensusParams`, the mempool would need to update lanes dynamically.
 The updating process would be very complex and cumbersome, and not really appealing for an MVP.
 Two